arodriguezsans/TFM_BIO_2025/README.md

 - Added all GNN strategies
 - Minor midificaitons in previous .ipynb files for better documentation and understanding of the steps done.
+- Multilayer data was loaded with all the calcualtions, figures, etc. performed in each section.